← Home

 Other Resources

-Center for Workforce Information and Analysis (CWIA) – is a division within the PA Department of Labor and Industry that serves as the primary source of labor market information for Pennsylvania; including data and analysis on employment trends, occupations, wages, and demographic information. https://www.pa.gov/services/dli/explore-cwia-labor-market-information.html
+Center for Workforce Information and Analysis (CWIA) – is a division within the PA Department of Labor and Industry that serves as the primary source of labor market information for Pennsylvania; including data and analysis on employment trends, occupations, wages, and demographic information.
+Our labor market insights section data comes from CWIA. https://www.pa.gov/services/dli/explore-cwia-labor-market-information.html

 High Priority Occupation List - The purpose of the HPO lists is to align workforce training and education investment with occupations that are in demand by employers, have high skill needs, are most likely to provide family sustaining wages and can be obtained within 2 years or less.
 Combining statistical data with regional expert input they allow for a complete picture of the actual workforce needs of the region.
 The HPO list guides the WIOA funding available to job seekers at the PA CareerLink® centers in our region. https://www.workforcesolutionspa.com/categories/labor-market-information/pages/high-priority-occupation-list